wullm/SOAP/README.md

   * critical_density_multiple - specifies that particles must be read in a sphere of mean density no greater than this multiple of the critical density

 There should also be a `calculate` method which implements the calculation and returns a dict with the calculated properties.
+The returned values must be unyt_arrays or unyt_quantities.

 New classes must be added to halo_prop_list in compute_halo_properties.py.

+## Units

+All particle data are stored in unyt arrays internally.
+On opening the snapshot a unyt UnitSystem is defined which corresponds to the simulation units.
+When particles are read in unyt arrays are created with units based on the attributes in the snapshot.
+These units are propagated through the halo property calculations and used to write the unit attributes in the output.

+Comoving quantities are handled by defining a dimensionless unit corresponding to the expansion factor a.

 ## TODO